 Professor Zare is renowned for his research in the area of laser chemistry, resulting in a greater understanding of chemical reactions at the molecular level.
 By experimental and theoretical studies he has made seminal contributions to our knowledge of molecular collision processes and contributed very significantly to solving a variety of problems in chemical analysis.
 His development of laser induced fluorescence as a method for studying reaction dynamics has been widely adopted in other laboratories.
 He is a member of the National Academy of Sciences since 1976.

 NANCY S. WEXLER is the Higgins Professor of Neuropsychology in the Departments of Neurology and Psychiatry and the Center for Neurobiology and Behavior at Columbia University.
 She has served as President of the Hereditary Disease Foundation since 1983.
 Her research led to the identification of the Huntington’s disease gene and has since led to the identification of other disease genes including those responsible for familial Alzheimer's disease, kidney cancer, two kinds of neurofibromatosis, Lou Gehrig’s disease (Amyotrophic Lateral Sclerosis), and dwarfism.
 Dr. Wexler has taken part in developing guidelines for how the potentially toxic information associated with highly accurate genetic testing should be handled.
-In addition to her work with the National Research Council, she has served on advisory committees for the National Institutes of Health, Department of Energy, and Human Genome Organization.
+In addition to her work with the National Research Council, she has served on advisory committees for the National Institutes of Health, Department of Energy, and Human Genome Organization, including serving as Chair of the Joint NIH/DOE Ethical, Legal and Social Issues Working Group of the National Center for Human Genome Research and the Department of Energy, Chair of the Human Genome Organization (HUGO), giving guidance during the Human Genome Project.
 She received her bachelor’s from Radcliffe College in 1967, and a Ph.D. in Clinical Psychology from the University of Michigan in 1974.
 Dr. Wexler has served as a member of the board of directors of the American Association for the Advancement of Science on the Advisory Committee on Research on Women's Health, National Institutes of Health and as a Councilor, Society for Neuroscience, and as a Council Member of the Institute of Medicine.
 She is an honorary Fellow of the New York Academy of Sciences, a Fellow of the American Association for the Advancement of Science, Section on Neuroscience; and a Member of the European Academy of Sciences and Arts.
 She is also an elected Fellow of the American Academy of Arts and Sciences; and of the Royal College of Physicians, London, U.K. She is an Overseas Fellow at the Royal Society of Medicine.
 She has received numerous honors and awards, including several honorary doctorates.
 In 1993, she received the Albert Lasker Public Service Award.
 Dr. Wexler received the 2007 Benjamin Franklin Medal in Life Science.

 Peter Wolynes was born in Chicago, Illinois in 1953.
 He graduated with an A.B. from Indiana University in 1971 and received a Ph.D. in Chemical Physics from Harvard University in 1976.
 He taught at Harvard University and in 1980 moved to the University of Illinois, eventually becoming the Center for Advanced Study Professor of Chemistry, Physics and Biophysics.
 In 2000 he moved to the Department of Chemistry and Biochemistry at the University of California, San Diego, and in 2011 he relocated to his present positions at Rice University in Houston, Texas.